Lakes

 Merril Lake

-Merrill Lake has a small gravel boat launch along with 4 campsites and an outhouse at the lake rec site.
-The fishing is good and the scenery is great.
-There are many old trestles on the lake, I just love these old trestles, awesome to think of just how difficult they must have been to build, amazing.
-Fires are allowed (except during very dry times) but please bring your own wood, if possible.
+Lakes, Merril Lake, Vancouver Island, BCMerrill Lake has a small gravel boat launch, along with 4 campsites and an outhouse at the lake rec site.
+The fishing is good, and the scenery is great.
+There are many old trestles on the lake.
+I just love these old trestles, awesome to think of just how difficult they must have been to build, amazing.
+Fires are allowed (except during very dry times), but please bring your wood, if possible.
 Otherwise, use only downed deadwood.
 Read More….

 Middle Quinsam Lake

-Middle Quinsam Lake is located just off the old Argonaut mine road.
+Middle Quinsam Lake, Vancouver Island, BCMiddle Quinsam Lake is located just off the old Argonaut mine road.
 This is a pretty big lake that holds some big fish.
-Over the years l have pulled some nice fish from here.
-I think the first time I was into this lake to fish was back in 1961, the road was very rough, washed out in many places but man, the fishing here and over in Gooseneck Lake was incredible.
+Over the years, l have pulled some nice fish from here.
+I think the first time I was on this lake to fish was back in 1961.
+The road was very rough, washed out in many places, but man, the fishing here and over in Gooseneck Lake was incredible.
 Read More….

 Misty Lake

-The misty Lake Ecological Reserve is located between Port Mcneil and Port Hardy.
+Lakes, Misty Lake, Vancouver Island, BCThe Misty Lake Ecological Reserve is located between Port McNeil and Port Hardy.
 The lake is like a jewel set in a forest of Western Red Cedar, Hemlock, and Shore Pine.
 It is situated on the Nahwitti Lowland.
 It is a bog-like area that has poor drainage.
 All eventually drains through the Keogh River.
 The lake is not very deep, being not quite 7 meters in its deepest parts.
 In the surrounding forest east side of the lake, you will find a small section of old growth.
 Read More….

 Mohun Lake

-Mohun Lake is approximately 10 km long and runs in a north-south direction.
-The lake is widely known as Mohun but the northern part of the lake is called Goose Lake.
-Some maps list this while others just call the whole lake by Mohun.
-The goose lake section is my favourite for fishing, canoeing, or kayaking.
+Lakes, Mohun Lake, Vancouver Island, BCMohun Lake is approximately 10 km long and runs in a north-south direction.
+The lake is widely known as Mohun, but the northern part of the lake is called Goose Lake.
+Some maps list this, while others just call the whole lake by Mohun.
+The Goose Lake section is my favourite for fishing, canoeing, or kayaking.
 It’s full of small inlets, channels, and bays.
 Read More….

 Morton Lake

-Morton Lake Provincial Park includes all of Morton Lake and a section of the shoreline on neighbouring Mohun Lake.
-Canoeing and kayaking is a popular activity in the park and Mohun Lake provides access to the Sayward canoe route, a 47-km route that follows a system of lakes.
-There is a boat launch on Mohun Lake that you access here as well as a put-in for Morton Lake.
+Morton Lake, Vancouver Island, BCMorton Lake Provincial Park includes all of Morton Lake and a section of the shoreline on neighbouring Mohun Lake.
+Canoeing and kayaking are popular activities in the park, and Mohun Lake provides access to the Sayward canoe route, a 47-km route that follows a system of lakes.
+There is a boat launch on Mohun Lake that you access here, as well as a put-in for Morton Lake.
 Read More….

 Muchalat Lake

-Muchalat Lake is reached by taking the Gold River east road from the town of Gold River and then turning onto the Nimpkish mainline, this road will take you right to the lake.
-The lake has a very nice recreation site with a car-top boat launch with camping sites, you can reach this lake with a car as the road is quite good.
-The campsites are beautiful and the beach is nice for the kids, watch for the floating picnic table that finds its way around the lake.
+Lakes, Muchalat Lake, Vancouver Island, BCMuchalat Lake is reached by taking the Gold River east road from the town of Gold River and then turning onto the Nimpkish mainline; this road will take you right to the lake.
+The lake has a very nice recreation site with a car-top boat launch with camping sites.
+You can reach this lake by car as the road is quite good.
+The campsites are beautiful, and the beach is nice for the kids.
+Watch for the floating picnic table that finds its way around the lake.
 Read More….

 Nahmint Lake